LPD-EPFL/MVTIL/README.md

 	CLIENT_ID		:	Client Id
 	TEST_DURATION_MS	:	Test Duration

-For each protocol, there are some separate configurations.
+For each protocol, there are a number of separate configuration parameters.

 MVTIL: